Good Morning, this is Capital Essence’s Market Outlook (the technical analysis of financial markets) for Friday January 29, 2021.

-XHB has support near 61.
+KBE has support around 42.50.
 Short-term traders could use that level as the logical level to measure risk against.

 Chart 1.2 – S&P 500 index (daily)

-Short-term technical outlook remains bullish (buy).
-Last changed January 19, 2021 from bearish (sell) – (see area ‘A’ in the chart).
+Short-term technical outlook remains bearish (sell).
+Last changed January 27, 2021 from bullish (buy) – (see area ‘A’ in the chart).